-False Breakout in Trading
+All Secrets of False Breakout Trading Strategy

 Many Forex traders like to trade around key levels and frequently face false breakouts.
 It’s safe to say that false breakouts are a common challenge for anyone using this strategy.
 Key levels are points on the chart where the price has previously bounced or consolidated.
 Levels below the current price are known as support, and levels above are called resistance.
 Trading this way helps minimize risks and offers clear points for setting stop-loss and take-profit orders.